 About the Program

 Hobart and William Smith Colleges offer a program in Auckland, New Zealand in cooperation with the University of Auckland.
-The program will alternate between a focus on Education in even-numbered years and a "special topics" focus in odd-numbered years, depending on the expertise and interests of the faculty director) in odd-numbered years, in Spring 2022 ONLY we will offer both versions of the program.
-The Spring 2022 "special topics" program includes courses that will appeal to students in a variety of academic areas, including Environmental Studies, Media and Society, American Studies, Entrepreneurial Studies, Geoscience, and Sociology, among others.
+While the program will typically alternate between a focus on Education in even-numbered years and a "special topics" focus (depending on the expertise and interests of the faculty director) in odd-numbered years, in Spring 2022 ONLY we will offer both versions of the program.
+The Spring 2022 "special topics" program includes courses that will appeal to students in a variety of academic areas, including Environmental Studies, Media and Society, American Studies, Entrepreneurial Studies, Geoscience, and Anthropology/Sociology, among others.

 Students participating in this program will take one course offered by the HWS Faculty Director, two courses taught by University of Auckland faculty, and will complete a credit-bearing internship.

 Maori Life and Culture (1 credit)